 The following image shows the Excluded certificates section of the Certificates page:

 The Excluded certificates section includes the certificates that the Tanzu Operations Manager API does not attempt to rotate, because they either must be rotated using the CredHub Maestro CLI or cannot be rotated safely at all.

 The Services TLS CA and its leaf certificates must be rotated using the CredHub Maestro CLI.
 To rotate the Services TLS CA certificate and its leaf certificates, see Rotate the services TLS CA and the Leaf Certificates in Advanced Certificate Rotation with CredHub Maestro.

 For all other certificates listed in Excluded certificates, see the documentation for the product tile associated with the non-rotatable certificate or contact Support.

-The following sections describes the configuration panes.
+The following sections describes the configuration topics.

 To reset your decryption passphrase, enter the details as follows, and click Change Decryption Passphrase.

-This pane includes the following fields:
+This pane includes the following text boxes:

 Current Decryption Passphrase: Update the decryption passphrase for your internal authentication method.

-Admin Username: Update the username for the admin user.
+Admin Username: Update the user name for the admin user.